RM1338/RM1338/README.md

 ---

 ### Education
-Bachelor of Technology (BTech) in Computer Science and Engineering
+Bachelor of Technology (BTech) in Computer Science and Engineering                                                                                            2025-2029
-<span style="float:right;">2025 - 2029</span>
 Karunya Institute of Technology and Sciences

 Current coursework includes:

-Programming for Problem Solving (C)
+- Programming for Problem Solving (C)

-Digital System Design
+- Digital System Design

-Web Technology
+- Web Technology

-Linear Algebra and Calculus
+- Linear Algebra and Calculus

 ---